 Elacytarabine, a fatty acid derivative (elaidic acid ester) of cytarabine, has pharmacokinetic and pharmacodynamic properties that may lead to improved clinical outcomes (Adema et al., 2011) compared to cytarabine.
 A phase I study had established 1000 mg/m2/d continuous infusion on d 1 – 5 as a safe and effective dose of elacytarabine given in combination with idarubicin at 12 mg/m2/d IV d 1 – 3 (Giles et al., 2012).

-Elacytarabine is a fatty acid derivative (elaidic acid ester) of cytarabine.
 The mechanism of action is similar to cytarabine, but unlike cytarabine, plasma elimination half-life is long, intracellular distribution is prolonged and activity is independent of membrane nucleoside transporters.
 Resistance to cytarabine has been associated with decreased expression of the human equilibrative nucleoside transporter 1 (hENT1) (Hubeek et al., 2005).
-An agent such as elacytarabine, active in low hENT1 expressing, cytarabine resistant acute myeloid leukemia (AML), could therefore improve clinical outcome in patients.

-The aim of the study is to determine the efficacy and safety of elacytarabine given in combination with idarubicin to patients who have failed the first ”standard” induction course with a cytarabine based regimen, as well as to explore the relationship between the hENT1 status in AML cells and response to cytarabine and to elacytarabine; to evaluate the safety and toxicity of the combination therapy.
+The aim of the study is to determine the efficacy and safety of elacytarabine given in combination with idarubicin; to explore the relationship between the hENT1 status in AML cells and response to cytarabine and to elacytarabine; to evaluate the safety and toxicity of the combination therapy.

-Three deaths occurred within 30 days after start of treatment and were all due to sepsis.
+Three deaths occurred within 30 days after start of treatment, all due to sepsis.
 Additional two patients died from progressive AML within 60 days after start of treatment.
 All these five patients suffered from secondary leukaemia.